Looking to find out the latest social media trends for 2021? Well, check out oiur blof written by our team of social media experts.

 Despite having more than 2 billion users, WhatsApp has yet to feature advertising spots on its messaging service.
 However, this could be set to change in 2021, with many social media experts predicting the introduction of WhatsApp advertising.
 Given that owners Facebook generate massive revenues from social advertising, it seems highly likely that we’ll see ads on WhatsApp before the year’s out.

 6. Unified Data Management

-As a result, measuring and analysing data on a purely per-platform basis will become a thing of past.
+As a result, measuring and analysing data on a purely per-platform basis will become a thing of the past.
 While platform-specific data analysis will remain relevant in terms of campaign development, the ability to collate data from multiple platforms will allow marketers to gain greater insight into online behaviour.
 Furthermore, the ability to access data in a more efficient way will streamline workflows and facilitate more data-driven decision-making.

 7. Increased Instagram Opportunities

 Instagram is making major changes to its search options, which will significantly enhance opportunities for brands in 2021.
 When users search for a keyword on Instagram, they’ll now be shown relevant posts, profiles and videos, without having to differentiate between search results.
 Of course, this means modifying your existing content to ensure that it’s going to satisfy new algorithms.